 Airborne pollen grains are minute bodies resembling fine dust that are emitted by various types of plants.
 Pollen is a fact of nature and not something we could or would want to remove from our environment.
 Experts actually predict that pollen levels could double by 2040.

-If you're a seasonal allergy sufferer, the good news is that there are a number of treatments which can help to manage symptoms.
+If you're a seasonal allergy sufferer, the good news is that there are a number of treatments that can help to manage symptoms.
 However, most of these are best taken before allergic symptoms start.
 This means we need to know when the pollen count is going to be high and take action ahead of time.

 Why We Needed to Improve Pollen Reporting